Thank you for visiting.

 These values are not only how I approach work, they are how I approach all areas of my life.

-- Simplicity: Quiet.
+• Simplicity: Quiet.
 Peace.
 Nature.
 Solitude.
 Reflection.
 Lack of clutter.
 Starting small.
+Being at peace with complexity.

-- Liberation: Compassion.
+• Liberation: Compassion.
 Equity.
 Joy.
 Bringing our full selves.
 Welcoming each others’ full selves.
+Justice.
+Resisting white dominant culture.
+Making things right.

-- New possibilities models: Unorthodoxy.
+• New possibilities models*: Unorthodoxy.
 Questioning status quo.
-Another way is possible.
+Other ways are possible.

 Past experience